GilgameshXYZ123/Dragon-Alpha-v1.2/README.md

-# Dragon-Alpha-v1.2-source [Please give me sometime to complete the README.md]
+# Dragon-Alpha-v1.2-source [Please give me sometime to complete the README.md.
+But forgive me, I am really busy]
 > The source code of Dragon-Alpha-v1.2.

 # I. About Cu32